Low-memory Krylov subspace methods for optimal rational matrix function approximation: Implementing Lanczos-OR using low memory

 There are two critical observations which must be made in order to see that this gives a memory-efficient implementation.
 The first is that, since $\widehat{\vec{T}}$ is tridiagonal, $\vec{M}$, $\vec{N}$, and therefore $\vec{L}$ are all of half-bandwidth $q := \max(\deg(\tilde{M}),\deg(\tilde{N}))$.
 This means that it is possible to compute the entries of $\vec{D}$ and the factors of $\vec{L}^{-1} = \vec{L}_{k-1}\cdots \vec{L}_1 \vec{L}_0$ one by one as we get the entries of $\widehat{\vec{T}}$.
 The second is that because $\vec{L}$ is of bandwidth $q$, we can compute $[\vec{Q}\vec{L}^{-1}]_{:,i}$ without saving all of $\vec{Q}$.
 More specifically, $[\vec{L}^{-1} \vec{M} \vec{e}_0]_i$ and $[\vec{Q} \vec{L}^{-1}]_{:,i}$ can respectively be computed from $\vec{L}_{j-1}\cdots \vec{L}_1 \vec{L}_0 \vec{M} \vec{e}_0$ and $\vec{Q} \vec{L}_0^\T \vec{L}_1^\T \cdots \vec{L}_{k-1}^\T$ and can therefore be maintained iteratively as the factors of $\vec{L}^{-1}$ are computed.
 Moreover, because of the banded structure of the factors $\vec{L}_i$, we need only maintain a sliding window of the columns of $\vec{Q}\vec{L}^{-1}$ which will allow us to access the relevant columns when we need them and discard them afterwards.

+The cost of such an implementation of Lanczos-OR is $O((k+q)(T_{\textup{mv}}+n))$, where $T_{\textup{mv}}$ is the cost of a matrix-vector product.
+On the other hand, Lanczos-FA, implemented by a similar LDL factorization of $\vec{T}$ would require $O(k(T_{\textup{mv}}+n))$.
+Since $q$ is a constant typcially far smaller than $k$, this is unlikely to be of major concern.
+For instance, in many of our numerical experiments $q=1$ while $k>100$.

-For clarity of exposition, we only describe how to compute $\vec{M}$ and $\vec{N}$ in the case that $\tilde{M}$ and $\tilde{N}$ are degree at most two.
+We now provide the details of the implementation.
+For clarity, we only describe how to compute $\vec{M}$ and $\vec{N}$ in the case that $\tilde{M}(x)$ and $\tilde{N}(x)$ are degree at most two.
 The rest of the subroutines are fully described for any degree.
-We describe the syntax used in our pseudocode descriptions of streaming algorithms in detail in \cref{sec:streaming_notation}.
-The syntax follows Python and other object oriented languages closely.
+The syntax we use follows Python and other object oriented languages closely.